 - Post-click landing page platform: Without a post-click solution, it all falls apart.
 This is your best way to capture prospect data today, so without it, you can kiss personalization goodbye.
 It’s also the best tool you have to move customers to the next stage of the funnel.

-Unlike regular web pages, post-click landing pages are designed to drive prospect action — to get them to sign up, download, buy, etc. They accomplish this with a 1:1 conversion ratio, message match, a lead capture form, and several other persuasive elements.
+Unlike regular web pages, post-click landing pages are designed to drive prospect action — to get them to sign up, download, buy, etc. They accomplish this with a 1:1 conversion ratio, message match, a lead capture form, and several other use cases for personalization.
 And because every post-click landing page needs to match the ad it comes from to maximize personalization, scaling post-click landing page creation with manual coding dries up far too many resources. post-click landing page platforms like Instapage help you create and manage these pages in a fraction of the time and cost it would to take otherwise.